Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 Methylation: You may know about methylation since some people have genetic variants related to this pathway.
 Methylation helps clear histamine.
 That’s produced in your body and is also high in some foods, such as fermented items.
 If histamine builds up, it can lead to headaches, nausea, rashes, and other issues.
 (62, 68, 69)

-Acetylation: This pathway helps detoxify carcinogens, such as those in your diet, cigarette smoke, and car exhaust.
+Acetylation: This pathway helps detoxify harmful elements, such as those in your diet, cigarette smoke, and car exhaust.
 It also helps clear histamine and caffeine.
 That’s why the effects of a morning cup of coffee “wear off.”
 (4, 62, 70)

 Amino acid conjugation: Certain amino acids — the building blocks of protein — can attach to toxic molecules so you can excrete them.
 For example, the amino acid glycine can bind with benzoate, a common food preservative.
 (48, 71)